 Gender-based Violence Short Course

 Conceptual frameworks for Transferable Skills and Foundations for Sexual and Reproductive Health

 Heidi's main areas of research are:

 1. Prevalence, risk factors and health outcomes of intimate partner violence and women's coping strategies, with a special focus on pregnancy, adolescents and older women

 3. Women's economic empowerment and intimate partner violence

-4. Interventions addressing intimate partner violence and vertical transmission of HIV
+4. Interventions preventing and addressing intimate partner violence

 5. Intimate partner homicide and femicide